alirezarezaeikalat/git-test/readMe.txt

       b. then go to the deleted commit in detached head:

           git checkout <the deleted commit id>      (now you are in the detached head)

+      c. then make new branch to save attach head to this     (cat .git/HEAD)

+          git checkout -b <your new branch name>